datastax/python-driver/benchmarks/README.md

 `WritePipeline.confirm()` is used to ensure all requests were processed correctly before exiting the code block.

-Internally, the `WritePipeline` creates a request `Queue` which are executed and managed via `ResponseFuture` callbacks.
+Internally, the `WritePipeline` creates a request `Queue` which is executed and managed via `ResponseFuture` callbacks.
 If the number of pending futures is too large, all futures are first consumed internally by calling `WritePipeline.confirm()` before allowing new requests to be created.